ehcloninger/immich-in-lxc/README.md

 The default setting exposes the Immich web server on port `3001` on all available address.
 For security reason, one should put a reverse proxy, e.g. Nginx, HAProxy, in front of the immich instance and add SSL to it.

 To make the service persistent and start after reboot.
-You may need to use `sudo` if you get an error message.

 ```bash
 systemctl enable immich-microservices && \